openhwgroup/cva6/cv32/tb/README.md

 Unmodified.
 The future of this directory is unknown.

 ### tb_riscv
 Support models and functions for the `core` testbench.
-While the future of this directory is unknown, at least some of this will find its way into the UVM environment (perhaps in a different form).
+While the future of this directory is unknown, at least some of this will find its way into the `uvmt_cv32` UVM environment (perhaps in a different form).
 A good example of this is `tb_riscv/riscv_perturbation.sv`.

 ### uvmt_cv32
 **_New_**.
 The testbench and testharness for the CV32E40\* UVM verification environments.
 This tb/th maintains support for all features of the `core` testbench.
+Cannot be run with Verilator.

 ### verilator-model
-Unmodified.
-There is no reason to remove this, but keep in mind that some of the capabilties of the testbench in the `core` directory are not supported by Verilator and are `ifdef'ed` out.
-Verilator does not support the UVM environment at all.
-Given that, maintenance of Verilator is a low priority for this project and Issues submitted for Verilator support will be a low priorty.
+DO NOT USE.
+The Makefile has been renamed to make it obvious that this directory is no longer maintained and should not be used.
+There is no reason to remove this, but it does not provide anything that you cannot find in `core`.